 We also consider the nature and contractual terms of an arrangement and assess whether the arrangement involves a joint operating activity pursuant to which we are an active participant and exposed to significant risks and rewards with respect to the arrangement.
-If we are an active participant and exposed to the significant risks and rewards with respect to the arrangement, we account for the arrangement under ASC 808, Collaborative Arrangements.
-Based on this consideration, we account for our Co-Development and Co-Promotion Agreement with Regeneron under ASC 808.
+If we are an active participant and exposed to the significant risks and rewards with respect to the arrangement, we account for the arrangement under ASC 808.
+Based on this consideration, we account for our Co/Co agreement with Regeneron under ASC 808.
 Because ASC 808 does not provide recognition and measurement guidance for collaborative arrangements, we have analogized to ASC 606.